search-btn

 Apart from confirming the break, the Ukrainian phenom also highlighted his interest in potentially transitioning to a rifle role and perhaps leaving NAVI’s yellow-and-black outfit behind altogether, with huge potential consequences for the professional scene heading forward.

 “Job not done yet,” he posted in the tweet thread soon after, suggesting this won’t yet be the end of an era, at least in terms of his involvement in the competitive scene.
-In fact, s1mple still continued to stream throughout his sabbatical, playing FACEIT matches live on broadcast from time to time while also committing to some other Counter-Strike-related projects like the All Stars Promotion educational platform he’s announced at the end-of-the-year HLTV Awards Show, which is expected to materialize sometime in April.
+In fact, s1mple still continued to stream throughout his sabbatical, playing FACEIT matches live on broadcast from time to time while also committing to some other Counter-Strike-related projects like the All Stars Promotion educational platform he’s announced at the end-of-the-year HLTV Awards Show.

 Bitsler – the best place for CS2 esports betting